GovTechSG/seed-documentation/support/troubleshooting-issues.md

 ## Unable to log in to MacBook – login loop

+This is a known issue affecting macOS versions **15.2 and 15.3**, where users are unable to log in despite entering the correct password.
+The issue has been resolved in **macOS 15.4 and later**.

+The problem typically occurs because some key presses are not registered properly at the login screen, resulting in an incorrect password input — even if the user typed it correctly.

-This issue commonly occurs on devices with outdated macOS versions.
-To resolve it, please upgrade your macOS to version 15.1.1 or later.
+To resolve the issue, upgrade your macOS to version **15.4 or later**.

 ### Suggested steps